Future of Cities

 Marcella Del Signore

-Associate Professor & Director, MS Urban & Regional Design at The School of Architecture and Design
+Associate Professor and Director, M.S.
+Urban and Regional Design at the School of Architecture and Design

 Evan Shieh